 The Museum Prize

-Recent winners of the prize include the Baksi Museum in Turkey (2014), the Museum of Liverpool in the United Kingdom (2013), and the Rautenstrauch-Joest-Museum in Cologne, Germany (2012).
+Recent winners of the prize include the MUCEM in Marseille, France (2015), the Baksi Museum in Turkey (2014) and the Museum of Liverpool in the United Kingdom (2013).

-The Council of Europe Museum Prize for 2015 has been awarded to the Museum of European and Mediterranean Civilisations (MUCEM) in Marseille, France.
+The Council of Europe Museum Prize for 2016 has been awarded to the European Solidarity Centre in Gdansk (Poland).

-The museum was selected for the prize from a shortlist of three candidates by the Culture Committee of the Parliamentary Assembly of the Council of Europe (PACE) at a meeting on Friday in Paris.
+The museum was selected from a shortlist of three candidates by the Culture Committee of the Parliamentary Assembly of the Council of Europe (PACE) at a meeting today in Paris.

 According to the rapporteur on the Museum Prize, Vesna Marjanovic (Serbia, SOC), this museum is "a fascinating example of a cultural institution working to promote freedom and solidarity.
 The events it recounts and its programme make it a forum for modern Europe.
 It succeeds in making the history of the trade union Solidarnösc a powerful and moving source of inspiration for civic engagement and action.
 The Centre connects history with life and makes a direct link between culture and democracy.

 Twenty-five years after the fall of the Berlin Wall, thoughts are returning of building new walls.
 The European Solidarity Centre's aim is to provide factual back-up for organisations working for the common good, freedom and human rights".